sid2364/pyzork/README.md

 	  },
 	  {
 		"anotherObjectThatIsFoundHere": {
-		  "take": true,
+		  "take": false,
-		  "message": "Message displayed when player takes the object."
+		  "message": "Message displayed when player tries to take the object.", "description": "Description of object that player sees when present at this place."
 	  },
-	],_
+	],
 	"fighters": [
 	{
 	  "characterThatYouCanFight": {